microbean/microbean-helm/README.md

 # Status

-The microbean-helm project is currently in a **alpha** state.
+The microbean-helm project is currently in an **alpha** state.

-**Version 2 and later of this project, when finally released, will _not_ be backwards compatible with earlier versions.**
+**Version 2 and later of this project are not backwards-compatible with earlier versions.**

 # Versioning

 The microbean-helm project's version number tracks the Helm and Tiller release it works with, together with its own version semantics.
-For example, a microbean-helm version of `2.6.2.1.0.0` means that the Helm version it tracks is `2.6.2` and the (SemVer-compatible) version of the non-generated code that is part of _this_ project is `1.0.0`.
+For example, a microbean-helm version of `2.6.2.1.1.1` means that the Helm version it tracks is `2.6.2` and the (SemVer-compatible) version of the non-generated code that is part of _this_ project is `1.1.1`.

 # Installation